example42/example42.github.io/_drafts/2017-04-24-technical_puppet_workshop_frankfurt.md

 We see many Puppet code bases without proper unit and integration testing.
 We will provide demo code with lots or errors, fix these based on lint and rspec-puppet results and still see the module not working at all.
-We will then move on to beaker and docker based integration tests to fix the reamining errors.
+We will then move on to beaker and docker based integration tests to fix the remaining errors.

 - Puppet and Integration in existing infrastructure